Meghan Markle Slams Half-Sister Samantha's "Meritless" Defamation Suit in Motion to Dismiss - E! Online

 Meghan and her attorneys later argued that Samantha's complaint "does not state a claim for defamation or injurious falsehood."
 They asked the court to dismiss the case and have Meghan receive attorney's fees and costs in connection with the case.

 E!
-News has reached out to Meghan and Samantha's teams for comment and has not heard back.
+News has reached out to Meghan's team for comment and has not heard back.
+Samantha's attorney released a statement June 30 expressing confidence that the motional to dismiss will be denied.

+"We alleged a viable claim for defamation based on the false statements made by Meghan regarding her sister," Jamie Alan Sasson from The Ticktin Law Group told E!
+News.
+"For example, that she has no siblings, is an only child.
+There is no other way to interpret that statement, other than Meghan is claiming she is an only child, which is not true.
+Moreover, claiming that her sister changed her name for fame, as well as claiming they have only met a handful of times, is more false statements, which Meghan was aware were false when she communicated them to the general public."

 Back in March, Samantha sued Meghan for defamation, claiming the royal spun a false "rags to royalty" narrative about herself.
 In court documents obtained by TMZ, Samantha alleged that Meghan was not honest during her tell-all interview with Oprah Winfrey.